How the WSB Contributed to a Unique Cross-Campus Study on Collecting Recycled Materials for 3D Printing

 The first phase of the study had one objective: to test whether or not consumers could be bothered to sort plastics based on number.

-“Under the terms of the grant, we evaluated two things: consumers’ ability to separate and whether the separated materials were high enough quality to be used in 3-D printing,” explains Lindsey Honeyager, director of Building and Conference Services, who notes that her staff worked with Rudolph to analyze how much, and what types of materials, students in Grainger Hall threw away, compared to how much they recycled.
+“Under the terms of the grant, we evaluated two things: consumers’ ability to separate and whether the separated materials were high enough quality to be used in 3-D printing,” explains Lindsey Honeyager, director of Facilities and Event Services, who notes that her staff worked with Rudolph to analyze how much, and what types of materials, students in Grainger Hall threw away, compared to how much they recycled.

 “We thought about using multiple trash cans for people to sort and separate, but decided that the question we really needed to answer was 'will people actually sort?'” says Rudolph.
 “That helped determine our strategy.”

 Created by the IMC team at the Wisconsin School of Business, the recycling signage explained the sorting process clearly.
 (Photo courtesy of the UW–Madison Office of Sustainability)

 The team decided to have two separate bins: one to sort out plastic bottles—plastic label number one—and one for the rest of the plastics—numbers two, four, and five.

 “Unfortunately, that’s what didn’t work so well,” says Rudolph.
 “People could see the sign on the bin for bottles and knew where bottles needed to go, but used the other bin like a trash can, so we got a lot of food and beverage waste in there.”

 Honeyager added, “Only five percent of materials sold in the Capital Café were numbers two, four, and five—the numbers needed for 3-D printing.”